flipt-io/flipt/examples/openfeature/README.md

 ## Example

-This example pretends that we have a simple REST API that returns some information about our users such as their prefered language.
-We want to be able to leverage Flipt to return this data.
-For this simple example, the language will be returned somewhat randomly based on the requestID to our API.
+In this example, we are leveraging Flipt to prototype a new REST API endpoint for our application.
+This endpoint will be used to return a greeting message to the user based on some value .
+We will use the OpenFeature SDK to integrate with Flipt and the OpenTelemetry hook to send tracing data to Jaeger.

-We support 4 languages: English, Spanish, Japanese and German, each with a 25% chance of being returned for a given requestID.
+Since this is just a prototype, we will not be using actual data to make the determination of the greeting message.
+Instead, we will deteministically return a greeting message based on the value of `user` query param in the request.
+We support 5 languages: English, Spanish, French, Japanese and German, each with a 20% chance of being returned.

-This example also shows how to use the OpenTelemetry hook to trace the request through the Flipt OpenFeature Provider and OpenFeature Client SDK, so that we can see the request in Jaeger from the client to the server.
+Note: The same language will always be returned for the same value of `user` query param.
+If no value is present one will be generated at random.

 ## Requirements